The Rising Tide of AI Adoption

 Q: How can companies realize the return on AI investment and manage early costs?

-Nanda: Realizing AI’s return on investment requires a strategic approach and patience.
+A: Realizing AI’s return on investment requires a strategic approach and patience.
 Initially, costs often outweigh immediate benefits, much like plotting an X-Y axis where investment spikes early while returns lag.
 Early-stage AI projects, especially without a clear use case, can result in cost overruns and misaligned goals.

 To address this, many companies adopt a Center of Excellence (COE) framework to align resources and guide AI initiatives toward high-impact outcomes.
 Early AI projects may start in a “High Cost, Low Benefit” quadrant, but the COE helps prioritize efforts for long-term gains.
 Research shows that effective use case optimization can improve ROI by over 50% within two to three years.
 This mirrors the adoption of the internet and cloud 30 years ago—despite early uncertainty, the long-term benefits have been substantial for those who invested strategically.